Xilmi/Rotp-Fusion/README.md

 ## What's New

-2024.10.04 (BR)
+2024.10.04
 - Fixed several dialog files containing orphaned keywords and orphaned definitions because they were accidentally split across multiple lines.
+(BR)
+- Update French language (Frank Zago)
+- Plenty of language text files fixes (Frank Zago)

 2024.10.02 (BR)
 - Fixed plenty of keywords that should not have been translated into foreign languages.